stadub/CmdScripts/README.md

 # CmdScripts
 A few cmd scripts that make live easier

+## InstallBin.cmd ##
+Helper script that fetch all scripts(Mainly Build.cmd) dependences from the internet
+>InstallBin.cmd

 ## SkypeSecondary.bat ##

 Add to autorun entry which runs second Skype instance